 Particularly as most body jewelry is made of non-ferrous (non-magnetic) it is unlikely to set off the alarms at the airport.

-If it does then as you will see below you may be subject to a manual check or even be asked to remove your nipple piercings or other body piercings (in private of course).
+If it does, then as you will see below, you may be subject to a manual check or even be asked to remove your nipple piercings or other body piercings (in private, of course).

-The TSA does state on their website:
+The TSA does state on its website:

 “Certain metal body piercings may cause the machines to alarm and a pat-down may be required.
 If additional screening is required, you may be asked to remove your body piercing in private as an alternative to the pat-down.”